gotsulyakk/income-check-app/README.md

 # Simple finance analyzer

-This app was build in educational purpoces using [Slint](https://slint.rs) for the user interface and Rust backend
+This app was build in educational purpoces using [Slint](https://slint.rs) for the user interface and Rust for backend

 ## Usage